MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxremovepackages.md

  ### `scope`
  character.
 Applicable only for [RxInSqlServer](RxInSqlServer.md) compute context.
-Should be either `"shared"` or `"private"`.  `"shared"` removes the packages from per database shared location on SQL server which in turn could have been used (referred) by multiple different users. `"private"` removes the packages from per database, per user private location on SQL server which is only accessible to the single user.
+Should be either `"shared"` or `"private"`.  `"shared"` removes the packages from a per-database shared location on SQL Server which in turn could have been used (referred) by multiple different users. `"private"` removes the packages from a per-database, per-user private location on SQL Server which is only accessible to the single user.